Aatrox Build Guide by Sheathblade

 Aatrox's ultimate gives him increased size, bonus AD, bonus decaying movement speed on cast, and increased self-healing for 10 seconds.
 Additionally, he fears all enemy minions around him.

 For the duration of World Ender, you slowly lose that extra movement speed.
-Getting a kill or an assist on an enemy champion will extend that duration by 5 seconds, fearing enemy minions again and refreshing the movement speed.
+Getting a kill or an assist on an enemy champion will extend that duration by 5 seconds (up to a cap of 10 seconds), fearing enemy minions again and refreshing the movement speed.

 With this ult, you rely on having your team open up access for kills or assists in teamfights.
 Once you cast your ult, you have already committed to killing everything that's in front of you.